frontenddogma/web-development-glossary/manuscript/a.md

 : An IPv4 address resource record in the Domain Name System (DNS).&nbsp;[†](#w-dns-record-types)

 A List Apart
-: A popular online magazine that “explores the design, development, and meaning of web content, with a special focus on web standards and best practices.” ℹ︎&nbsp;[alistapart.com](https://alistapart.com/)
+: A popular online magazine that “explores the design, development, and meaning of web content, with a special focus on web standards and best practices.”
+A List Apart was founded in 1998. ℹ︎&nbsp;[alistapart.com](https://alistapart.com/)

 A/B testing
 : A user experience research methodology.
 A/B tests consist of a randomized experiment with two variants, A and B. A/B testing includes the application of statistical hypothesis testing or “two-sample hypothesis testing” as used in the field of statistics.
 It is a way to compare two versions of a single variable, typically by testing a subject’s response to variant A against variant B, and determining which of the two variants is more effective.&nbsp;[†](#w-a-b-testing)